GSA/digitalgov.gov/content/posts/2014-10-22-the-api-briefing-home-energy-saver.md

 ---
-url: /2014/10/22/the-api-briefing-home-energy-saver/
 date: 2014-10-22 10:47:54 -0400
 title: 'The API Briefing: Home Energy Saver'
 summary: ' It is fall when the weather becomes colder, and people start firing up their furnaces.
-While I was working on putting in more insulation and installing a programmable thermostat, I wondered if the federal government has an API to help me lower my utility'
+While I was working on putting in more insulation and installing a programmable thermostat, I wondered if the federal government has an API to help me lower my'
 authors:
   - bbrantley
 categories: